 Oregon State University is pleased to announce summer internships for undergraduate students on the topic of resilience.
-The Engineering for Bouncing Back (EBB) program will award research experience for undergraduates (REU) fellowships up to $5,000 per student, along with travel and subsistence support, for participation in hands-on and interdisciplinary research on building resilient communities.
+The Engineering for Bouncing Back (EBB) program will provide research experience for undergraduates (REU) in hands-on and interdisciplinary research on building resilient communities.

 During the ten-week program, students will work with a faculty mentor and graduate student on a specific project and develop research skills to increase graduate school opportunities.
 In addition, students will participate in cohort-building activities such as, field trips to communities facing unique challenges in resilience and a film night focused on community resilience stories.
 Professional development activities include weekly skill-building workshops and panels, a 10-page project report, and a final program symposium.

 Highly motivated undergraduate students are encouraged to apply.